- Supply Chain Digital Transformation Examples:

 In digital supply chain management, information from IT and operational technology systems are integrated, while traditional supply chains often rely on standalone systems.
 Traditional supply chains require a lot of legwork when it comes to spotting possible problems and predicting likely risks.

-With supply chain digitization, in contrast, shared quality and control data can enable companies to anticipate issues and take immediate precautionary measures.
-Above all, in digital supply chains, machines are driving the decisions with human oversight, while in traditional supply chains, humans are making decisions based on machine inputs.
+In contrast, with supply chain digital transformation, shared quality and control data can enable companies to anticipate issues and take immediate precautionary measures.
+Above all, in digital supply chains, machines drive the decisions with human oversight, while in traditional supply chains, humans make decisions based on machine inputs.

 Digitization in supply chain management empowers your planning, sourcing, and logistics teams to collaborate, automate and effectively leverage analytics.
 It has also proven to drive growth, mitigate risk, and optimize costs.

-Here are a few other supply chain digitization benefits, so let’s dive in!
+Here are a few other benefits of supply chain digital transformation, so let’s dive in!

-Organizational flexibility: With a digital operating model, management has greater freedom to choose the appropriate degree of centralization needed to support specialization or minimize process costs given different local labor costs and productivity levels across locations.
-A major benefit for an organization when it centralizes certain specific functions is higher value through better quality and productivity.
+- Organizational Flexibility: With a digital operating model, management has greater freedom to choose the appropriate degree of centralization needed to support specialization or minimize process costs, given different local labor costs and productivity levels across locations.
+A significant benefit for an organization when it centralizes certain specific functions is higher value through better quality and productivity.

-Better decision making: Once your supply chain is integrated with digital technologies, you will make faster and informed decisions for each specific function.
-Also, you can measure performance accurately and efficiently by aggregating transactions and available information at the macro level, thereby making appropriate decisions to avoid distortions created by average costing.
+- Better Decision Making: Once your supply chain is integrated with digital technologies, you will make faster and more informed decisions for each specific function.
+Also, you can measure performance accurately and efficiently by aggregating transactions and available information at the macro level, making appropriate decisions to avoid distortions from average costing.

-For instance, BASF, a German multinational chemical corporation, is using AI and machine learning-based technologies to accurately predict when the product stock is running low and what is the optimal time to replenish supply and minimize disruptions.
-This has led to increased visibility into inventory levels, which supports smarter replenishment planning, more efficient decision making, and, ultimately, better service to customers.
-The recent tech development in digital twin technology for businesses has also brought a model-driven decision making approach into the picture for sustainability and feasibility.
+For instance, BASF, a German multinational chemical corporation, uses AI and machine learning-based technologies to accurately predict when the product stock is running low and the optimal time to replenish supply and minimize disruptions.
+This has led to increased visibility into inventory levels, which supports smarter replenishment planning, more efficient decision-making, and, ultimately, better customer service.
+The recent tech development in digital twin technology for businesses has also brought a model-driven decision-making approach into the picture for sustainability and feasibility.

 For instance, alerts are generated automatically when purchase orders are in danger of delays or complications.
 This helps companies to take precautionary measures and be better prepared to handle customers.

-Accelerates innovation: All digital transformation processes are aimed towards a single goal – innovation.
-This improvement over the conventional way of supply chain management will help strengthen the company’s business model and, at the same time, help build relationships with not only suppliers but also customers.
+- Accelerates Innovation: All digital transformation processes are aimed towards a single goal – innovation.
+This improvement over the conventional way of supply chain management will help strengthen the company’s business model and, at the same time, help build relationships with suppliers and customers.

-Farmer Connect is one such company that uses technologies like Blockchain to connect coffee growers with the consumers they serve.
-They have launched a mobile application ‘Thank My Farmer’ that allows coffee lovers to trace the quality and origin of their coffee, and even support the farmer who grew the beans.
+Farmer Connect is a company that uses technologies like Blockchain to connect coffee growers with the consumers they serve.
+They have launched a mobile application, ‘Thank My Farmer,’ that allows coffee lovers to trace the quality and origin of their coffee and even support the farmer who grew the beans.
 The app connects the user to farmers, traders, roasters, and brands.

-In this section, you will learn about different supply chain trends you must optimize in 2022 and beyond to improve your organization’s overall productivity and performance.
-So, let’s begin!
+Let’s get started with the different supply chain trends you must optimize in 2023 and beyond to improve your organization’s overall productivity and performance.

-eCommerce integration: Modern-day technology in supply chain management allows B2B sellers to identify and resolve any inefficiencies within their supply chain models.
+1. eCommerce Integration: Modern-day technology in supply chain management allows B2B sellers to identify and resolve any inefficiencies within their supply chain models.

 Connected systems make it possible for them to offer seamless customer experiences and run efficient operations.
 Thus, companies are starting to utilize the benefits of interconnected supply chains for their eCommerce operations, enabling a free flow of information across departments.

-Currently, AI and analytics help supply chain leaders solve long-standing data silos and governance challenges.
-Its capabilities allow for more integration and visibility across networks of stakeholders that were previously remote or disparate.
+AI and analytics help supply chain leaders solve long-standing data silos and governance challenges.
+Its capabilities allow for more integration and visibility across networks of previously remote or disparate stakeholders.

-Internet of Things (IoT): IoT is a network of physical objects connected to the internet.
+4. Internet of Things (IoT): IoT is a network of physical objects connected to the internet.
 The IoT already plays a significant role in the supply chain, but it will likely continue to grow in importance with increasingly diverse applications.
-In just a few years, 50% of companies could be using other advanced technologies to support supply chain operations.
+In just a few years, 50% of companies could use other advanced technologies to support supply chain operations.

-IoT in manufacturing and supply chain can also be used to improve warehouse management, fleet tracking, inventory control, and even technological and mechanical maintenance.
-It could be even used to create entirely smart warehouses and fleets, increasing the efficiency.
+IoT in manufacturing and supply chains can also be used to improve warehouse management, fleet tracking, inventory control, and even technological and mechanical maintenance.
+It could even be used to create entirely smart warehouses and fleets, increasing efficiency.

-Blockchain: Blockchain has been incredibly beneficial for businesses to minimize supply chain disruption and improve customer service.
-By 2024, the global spending on blockchain solutions is projected to reach almost 19 billion U.S. dollars.
-Over the past few years, this technology trend has integrated different business streams such as carriers, shipping lines, and logistic providers into a single platform.
+5. Blockchain: Blockchain has been incredibly beneficial for businesses to minimize supply chain disruption and improve customer service.
+By 2024, global spending on blockchain solutions is projected to reach almost $19 billion.
+Over the past few years, this technology trend has integrated different business streams, such as carriers, shipping lines, and logistic providers, into a single platform.

 Blockchain also allows logistics business operations to process data by cutting out waste efficiently.
 The transparency offered by blockchain technology helps identify issues even before they occur.

-You are also likely to read “ the on-demand logistics app development cost and its associated factors”.
+[Further reading: On-demand logistics app development cost and its associated factors]

-Supply chain digital twins: It is a virtual representation of the supply chain that consists of hundreds of warehouses, inventory, assets, and logistics positions.
-Using AI and advanced analytics, the digital twin simulates the supply chain’s performance, including all the complexities that drive risks and vulnerabilities.
+6. Supply Chain Digital Twins: It is a virtual representation of the supply chain that consists of hundreds of warehouses, inventory, assets, and logistics positions.
+The digital twin simulates the supply chain’s performance using AI and advanced analytics, including all the complexities that drive risks and vulnerabilities.
 A digital twin also increases visibility and helps your workforce to take advantage of opportunities, particularly in complex supply chains.

-Moving from a traditional supply chain to a digital supply chain is a complex process, but taking the first step is essential if you want to reap the maximum benefits of digital transformation.
-Here are the steps that will help you prepare for digital transformation in your supply chains.
+Moving from a traditional supply chain to a digital one is a complex process, but taking the first step is essential if you want to reap the maximum benefits of digitalization in supply chain management and logistics.
+Here are the steps that will help you prepare for digital transformation in supply chains.

-- Legacy systems: Ensure that your existing systems use technology that can support your new goals.
+- Legacy systems: Ensure that your existing systems use technology to support your new goals.
 Is the technology used by you aligned with your business objectives?
-Identify digital solutions that will help achieve the desired business outcomes.
+Identify digital solutions and legacy systems to help achieve the desired business outcomes.

 - Data collection and analysis: Assess the capabilities of existing systems to generate, collect and analyze data.
 Check if the data can be accessed easily to draw actionable insights.

-- Workforce skills: Determine if your team has the necessary skills to work with and adapt to the new business model.
+- Workforce skills: Determine if your team has the required skills to work with and adapt to the new business model.

-2. Unify data and processes: Use a unified platform to gain complete, end-to-end supply chain visibility.
-Utilize the enhanced transparency for streamlining core functions, including inventory management, warehouse management, demand forecasting, and logistics.
+2. Unify Data and Processes: Use a unified platform to gain complete, end-to-end supply chain visibility.
+Utilize enhanced transparency for streamlining core functions, including inventory management, warehouse management, demand forecasting, and logistics.
 The main objective is to increase visibility for every role and process across the extended supply chain.